kunalpop/kunalpop/README.md

 I'm a **seasoned analytics and software professional** with substantial experience in **AI, data science, and scalable software systems**.
-I enjoy building applications that combine **machine learning, analytics, distributed system architectures, and blockchain** to solve real-world problems.
+I enjoy building applications that combine **machine learning, analytics, blockchain, and distributed systems** to solve real-world problems.

 Previously, I worked in **AI, data science, and software engineering roles** at **Amazon, GE Global Research, TATA, and multiple technology startups**, where I